Chiro/Physio WHICH should you choose?

 Chiropractic care’s primary aim is the removal and prevention of musculoskeletal-related problems.
 They focus on restoring normal functional movement to the spine and strengthening the surrounding structures.

-Physiotherapy primarily aim is to improve the movement and function of your joints and muscles to reduce it and get you back to normal mobility.
+Physiotherapy primarily aim is to improve the movement and function of your joints and muscles to get you back to normal mobility.
 They focus on exercises to improve flexibility, mobility and strength.

 As you can see their goals are essentially the same.